 Cast Members working in the Disney Parks are known for dressing and grooming in a certain way we will refer to as the “Disney Look.”
-Now it seems that Disney its loosening their requirements for Cast Members and they will be permitted more freedom in this area with the addition of the fifth key: Inclusion.
+Now Disney its loosening their requirements for Cast Members and they will be permitted more freedom in this area with the addition of the fifth key: Inclusion.

-They may seem like small changes, but I guarantee to many of the Cast Members, these are welcome ones..
+They may seem like small changes, but I guarantee that for many of the Cast Members, they are welcome ones.

 What is the “Disney Look” you ask?
 By definition “friendly, classic appearance” meaning no extreme styles of any kind is permitted.
 This goes back to the 1950’s and Walt Disney himself.

 As you probably know, Walt Disney was a big family man, and even didn’t allow the consumption of alcohol in his parks for fear of breaking the ambiance so to say.
 He also enforced that Cast Members had to dress and groom in a way that at that time was considered wholesome and family-friendly.
 Anyone who didn’t keep to these standards was not allow to work in the Disney Parks.

 Disney’s current policy reads: